GRAVITATION

 For \(b=b_{crit}\) (angle of emission \(=L_{crit}\)), \(p\) will move to the unstable orbit seen above (\(r=r_{crit}\)).

-For \(b>b_{crit}\), (angle of emission \(<L_{crit}\)), \(p\) will initially be exiting, then entering in a second phase, and it will return to the event horizon, its angle of impact being the same as its angle of emission in absolute terms \(\tan\ L_{emission}=\frac{Rs}{b}\) and \(\tan L_{reception}=-\frac{Rs}{b}\).
+For \(b>b_{crit}\), (angle of emission \(<L_{crit}\)), \(p\) will initially be exiting, then entering in a second phase, and it will return to the event horizon, its angle of impact being the same as its angle of emission in absolute terms \(\tan\ L_{emission}=\frac{R_s}{b}\) and \(\tan L_{reception}=-\frac{R_s}{b}\).

 With, for example \(b=8\ 075\ m\) (calculated for a \(\varphi\) variation of \(\pi\) or ½ revolution), (3.k) gives the value of the apocentre: \(r_{apo}=3\ 784\ m\).